Stained Class: Lawsuit

-Twelve years after its release, Stained Class was the subject of a 1990 civil action brought against the band by the family of a teenager, James Vance, who entered into a suicide pact with his friend Ray Belknap after allegedly listening to "Better by You, Better than Me" on 23 December 1985.
+Twelve years after its release, Stained Class was the subject of a 1990 civil action brought against the band by the family of a teenager, James Vance, who entered into a suicide pact with his friend Ray Belknap after allegedly listening to "Better by You Better than Me" on 23 December 1985.
 Belknap succeeded in killing himself, and Vance was left critically injured after surviving a self-inflicted gunshot to the face, eventually dying of a methadone overdose three years later.
 The suit alleged that Judas Priest recorded subliminal messages on the song that said "do it".
 The suit was eventually dismissed.
 The song was originally written and performed by the band Spooky Tooth.

-Three weeks after the lawsuit wrapped up, the band kicked off their Painkiller Tour by playing "Better by You, Better than Me" on the first concert in Burbank, California on 13 September.
-It constitutes Judas Priest's only live performance of the song since 1979.
+Three weeks after the lawsuit wrapped up, the band kicked off their Painkiller Tour by playing "Better by You Better than Me" on the first concert in Burbank, California on 13 September.
+It is Judas Priest's only live performance of the song since 1979.

 Comedian Bill Hicks ridiculed the lawsuit as part of his act, pointing out (as many others have also done) the absurdity of the notion that a successful band would wish to kill off their purchasing fanbase.
+Comic Denis Leary (who was later accused of plagiarizing Hicks' material) also referenced the case in his 1993 stand-up special No Cure For Cancer.